 6) After doing this, now set both variables back to 60.

-Restart Firefox for the best resets.
+Restart Firefox to finish the process.